samuelmartingc/blog/content/post/first-steps-with-no-sql-mongodb.md

 }
 ```

-Now to install the mongo package just type npm install or sudo npm install
+Now to install the mongo package just type `npm install` (or `sudo npm install -g` to install the dependencies globally)

 Ok, we are almost finished.
-The last step is to execute our program with node app.js or nodejs app.js depending of how you have installed nodejs.
+The last step is to execute our program with `node app.js` or `nodejs app.js` depending of how you have installed `nodejs`.

 And the output should be something like